AlexisDerumigny/CondUStat/README.md

 * `cond.kurtosis`: estimation of a conditional kurtosis by kernel smoothing.

+* `cond.cov`: estimation of the conditional covariance matrix by kernel smoothing.

 **Other functions**

-* `cond.UStat`: estimation of a (general) conditional U-statistic by kernel smoothing.
+* `cond.UStat.univ`: estimation of a (general) univariate conditional U-statistic by kernel smoothing.